Agoric/agoric-sdk/packages/SwingSet/docs/kernel-promises.md

   promise to track its result, and associate it with resolverID in case we need to talk about it in the future"

-* syscall.notifyRedirect(resolverID, newPromiseID)
+- syscall.notifyRedirect(resolverID, newPromiseID)
-* syscall.notifyFulfillToTarget(resolverID, slot)
+- syscall.notifyFulfillToTarget(resolverID, slot)
-* syscall.notifyFulfillToData(resolverID, resultString, slots)
+- syscall.notifyFulfillToData(resolverID, resultString, slots)
-* syscall.notifyReject(resolverID, resultString, slots)
+- syscall.notifyReject(resolverID, resultString, slots)

   "hey kernel, remember that promise you cared about with dispatch.subscribe?
   The state has changed.
 I resolved it to:

-  * redirect: one of your other promises
+  - redirect: one of your other promises
-  * fulfillToTarget(slot={type: export, id}): one of my pass-by-presence objects
+  - fulfillToTarget(slot={type: export, id}): one of my pass-by-presence objects
-  * fulfillToTarget(slot={type: import, id}): one of my imports (somebody else's exported pass-by-presence object)
+  - fulfillToTarget(slot={type: import, id}): one of my imports (somebody else's exported pass-by-presence object)
-  * fulfillToData: some non-callable data (which might contain imports, exports, or promises)
+  - fulfillToData: some non-callable data (which might contain imports, exports, or promises)
-  * reject: some arbitrary data, but with reject() instead of resolve()
+  - reject: some arbitrary data, but with reject() instead of resolve()

   I'm done with it, so I'm going to forget this resolverID now"

-* dispatch.notifyFulfillToTarget(promiseID, slot)
+- dispatch.notifyFulfillToTarget(promiseID, slot)
-* dispatch.notifyFulfillToData(promiseID, resultString, slots)
+- dispatch.notifyFulfillToData(promiseID, resultString, slots)
-* dispatch.notifyReject(promiseID, resultString, slots)
+- dispatch.notifyReject(promiseID, resultString, slots)

   "hey vat, remember that promise you cared about with syscall.subscribe?
   It's settled, here's the result.
 I'm going to forget about promiseID now."

 In the future, we might add:

-* syscall.release(promiseID)
+- syscall.release(promiseID)

   "hey kernel, ... ???"

-* dispatch.release(resolverID)
+- dispatch.release(resolverID)

   "hey vat, remember that promise? nobody is subscribed anymore, and nobody will ever be subscribed again in the future, so you can forget about it" ???

-* dispatch.subscribe(resolverID)
+- dispatch.subscribe(resolverID)

   "hey vat, remember that promise you created with dispatch.deliver or syscall.createPromise?
 Specifically the resolverID.
 Someone now cares about the result, and you are the only one who can provide it.
-Please call syscall.notify* with the given resolverID when it changes state."
+Please call syscall.notify\* with the given resolverID when it changes state."

 ## No Longer Accurate, Probably

-* syscall.registerPromise(exportID)
+- syscall.registerPromise(exportID)
-* syscall.noticeSettled(exportID, serializedResolution, slots)
+- syscall.noticeSettled(exportID, serializedResolution, slots)
-* syscall.noticeRedirect(exportID, importOrExportID)
+- syscall.noticeRedirect(exportID, importOrExportID)
-*
+-
-* syscall.subscribe/whenMoreResolved(importID)
+- syscall.subscribe/whenMoreResolved(importID)
-* dispatch.noticeSettled(importID, serializedResolution, slots)
+- dispatch.noticeSettled(importID, serializedResolution, slots)
-* there is no dispatch.noticeRedirect
+- there is no dispatch.noticeRedirect

 When a Vat creates a new local Promise and sends it (as a method argument, or in a return value), its comms layer notices that this is the first time that